 9. You have a soul-sucking summer job at the movie theater, a theme park, or, even worse, the family business.It’s terrible, but give it one week, two weeks tops, and you will almost certainly make the acquaintance of an attractive stranger.

 10. You are a lost tourist in an unfamiliar city.
 In real life, you would walk around aimlessly for two hours and no one would help you.
-Since you’re about to embark on a summer romance, however, you’re sure to meet a friendly local who not only gives you directions but also drops everything to show you the sights.
+Since you’re about to embark on a summer romance, however, you’ll surely meet a friendly local who not only gives you directions but also drops everything just to show you the sights.

 11. It’s your last summer before college—the last summer before everything changes.
 Hopefully you won’t fall in love before moving halfway across the country.